Hayasa/Simple-Clock/README.md

 ## What it shows

-The extension show show simple analog clock.
+The extension show simple analog clock.